Palgie/Web-Performance-Open-Book/README.md

 This book is aimed at gathering the knowledge of web performance pioneers alongside the experience of fellow Front-end developers, Network engineers, System admins and other specialists to act as an ever evolving source of information for you to help influence your own projects or your place of work.

-Practices in this book are those targeted toward HTTP 1.0 and not recommended for those using the SPDY protocol.
+Practices in this book are those targeted toward HTTP 1.0 and not recommended for those using HTTP2.0 or SPDY protocol.

 # Chapters